Interview with a Mummy

 It turns out that there are a lot of mummies from my time and place in Egypt in museums all over the world.
 I’m one of the first to have this level of imaging.
 For many years I will be the base line of information as the other mummies are studied!
 That means if a mummy similar to me in Europe or Egypt or anywhere in the world has a CT scan, scientists will compare the results with me.
 Isn’t Shawnee a wonderful place?

-To learn more about Tutu and keep up with her life at the museum, friend her on Facebook, follow her on Twitter or visit her in person at the Mabee-Gerrer Museum of Art on St. Gregory’s campus.
-Check out the museum’s website at mgmoa.org.
+To learn more about Tutu and keep up with her life at the museum, visit her in person at the Mabee-Gerrer Museum of Art on the OBU Green campus (formerly St. Gregory's) or check out the museum’s website at mgmoa.org !